-Here are the top three choices on the market right now:
+Here are the best VPN services on the market right now:

 1. ExpressVPN: the best VPN – get 3 months free

-In addition to a generous 30-day money-back guarantee, Tom’s Guide readers will also enjoy 3 months of extra coverage for free and 1 year's worth of cloud storage with Backblaze.
+There’s a 30-day money-back guarantee so you can try it risk-free, and Tom’s Guide readers will also enjoy 3 months of extra coverage for free and 1 year's worth of cloud storage with Backblaze.

 2. NordVPN: the fastest VPN and packed with tools

 NordVPN is an all-in-one security suite offering tons of extra features for an added layer of protection.
 These include a built-in antivirus, ad-blocking, and a password manager.

 It knocks it out of the park when it comes to unblocking, topping the list as the best Netflix VPN – and class-leading speeds, lots of server locations, and customer support are all icing on the cake.
 Try it out risk-free with a 30-day money-back guarantee.